michaelkolesidis/emoji-minesweeper/README.md

 On the left you can find the **mine counter** 💣.
 It shows the number of mines on the board without flags (we will talk about flagging shortly).

 In the middle, next to the abacus 🧮 you can find the **moves counter**.
 It keeps track of how many moves you have made since the beginning of each game.
-By *moves* we mean all the clicks (left and right) you have made on closed squares.
+By *moves* we mean all the clicks (left and right) or taps you have made on the board.

 Finally, on the right, you can find an ⌛ hourglass and, more importantly, the **time counter**, keeping track of time: seconds passed since you opened the first square.
 Now let's go back to our game.